 Your vote is important.
 Whether or not you plan to participate in the Annual Meeting, we hope you will vote as soon as possible.
 You may vote online, as well as by telephone, or, if you requested to receive printed proxy materials, by mailing a proxy or voting instruction form.
 Please review the instructions on each of your voting options described in this proxy statement and in the Notice you received in the mail.
 For more information, please see the Questions and Answers section of this proxy statement or visit the Annual Meeting of Stockholders section under the heading "Governance" on our Investor Relations website at https://abc.xyz/investor/annual-meeting/.

 Thank you for your ongoing support of, and continued interest in, Alphabet.

 Sincerely,

-Sundar Pichai Chief Executive Officer
+Sundar Pichai Chief Executive Officer John L. Hennessy Chair of the Board of Directors

 April 26, 2024